next-hat/nanocl/doc/nanocl.md

 nanocl-docker(1)

-:   alias to self-managed dockerd
+:   Alias to self-managed dockerd can be used for debug

 nanocl-namespace(1)

-:   manage namespaces
+:   Manage namespaces

 nanocl-cluster(1)

-:   manage clusters
+:   Manage clusters

 nanocl-cargo(1)

-:   manage cargoes
+:   Manage cargoes

 nanocl-apply(1)

-:   apply a configuration file
+:   Apply a configuration file

 nanocl-revert(1)

-:   revert a configuration file
+:   Revert a configuration file

 nanocl-git-repository(1)

-:   manage git repositories
+:   Manage git repositories

 nanocl-nginx-template(1)